 "County AOP."
-The County Annual Operating Plan is an aspirational planning document between the County, the Sheriff, the DFPC, Federal land agencies, and other possible participants, adopted on an annual basis.
-The County AOP documents how interagency cooperation is to be implemented within the County. on an annual basis.
-The Template is attached as Exhibit A. The County AOP shall be in the template format mandated by the Colorado Cooperative Wildland Fire Management and Stafford Act Response Agreement.
-An example is attached as Exhibit A.
+The County Annual Operating Plan is a planning document between the County, the Sheriff, the DFPC, Federal land agencies, and other possible participants, adopted on an annual basis.
+The County AOP documents how interagency cooperation is to be implemented within the County.
+The County AOP shall be drafted by DFPC in cooperation with the County, but substantially in the form attached as Exhibit A.

 "County Responsibility Fire."
-A Wildland Fire occurring in the unincorporated area of the county outside the boundaries of a fire protection district or a Wildland Fire that exceeds the capabilities of a fire protection district to control or extinguish.
+A Wildland Fire occurring on non-federal lands in the unincorporated area of the county outside the boundaries of a fire protection district or a Wildland Fire that exceeds the capabilities of a fire protection district to contain, control or extinguish.